ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 # Introduction

-Many networks have known, concrete rate limits, or apply these limits by policy to constrain the data rate of attached devices.
-This is often done without any indication to the applications running on devices.
+Many networks have known, concrete rate limits, or apply these limits by policy to constrain data rates.
+This is often done without any indication to applications.
 The result can be that application performance is degraded, as the manner in which rate limits are enforced can be incompatible with the rate estimation or congestion control algorithms used at endpoints.